 This is usually where platforms like Ahrefs, Moz, or SEMrush come into play.
 If you haven’t invested in one of those yet, you can take the free approach with Google Analytics.

-The most basic Google Analytics report will show you how much traffic you drive from organic search.
+The most basic Google Analytics report will show you how much traffic you drive from organic searches.
 You can go to Acquisition > All Traffic > Source/Medium > Organic to see a graph like the one above.

 But if you want more granular insight into search rankings, you’ll need to connect your Google Search Console to Google Analytics.
 This will let you run query reports that show exactly which keywords drive traffic to your website.